 Starting from July 29th, Windows 7 and Windows 8.1 users will be able to upgrade their Windows installation to the final version of Windows 10 for free.
-The free upgrade is applicable to users who upgrade to Windows 10 in the first year of the official release of Windows.
+The free upgrade applies to users who upgrade to Windows 10 in the first year of the official release of Windows.

 Fresh install of Windows 10 after the upgrade